 The library will pay for permissions and royalty payments up to $100 per course.

 You will have to run your own fair use or TEACH Act analysis.
 Ask the library for help if needed.

 If copyright permissions exceed $100, you will have to cover them through other means, such as department funds, or consider alternative course readings.

-The UMKC Bookstore can create coursepacks for your class readings.
+The UMKC Bookstore can create custom course readers/packets for your class readings.
 The Bookstore will arrange for permissions and recover these costs when students purchase the coursepacks.
-The Bookstore an estimate coursepack costs in advance.
 You can also check the Copyright Clearance Center website for permission fees yourself.

-Preparing coursepacks requires the longest lead time.
+Preparing custom course readers/packets requires the longest lead time.
 Coursepacks cannot be put on library reserve without additional permissions, which can be purchased through the Copyright Clearance Center website and paid for from departmental or other funds.

 3. Can I post readings I have obtained through interlibrary loan (ILL) to Canvas?